mtn241/RAM/README.md

 # RAM
-RAM is a simple daily task manager created for learning purpose only.
+RAM is a simple daily tasks manager created for learning purpose only.
 Allows to store tasks with additional data and display them as list.
 ## Description
 ### Requirements
 - Minimum Android SDK version: 23